Anroux11/textme/README.md

 - Users should be able to log out

 2. Real-Time Chat Features
- - Display online users (todo)
+ - Display online users
  - Enable users to send and receive messages in real-time
- - Support both group and private chat (todo)
+ - Support both group and private chat

 3. Data Persistence
  - Persist chat messages using localStorage

 4. User Experience
- - Display timestamps for each message (requires user friendly format)
+ - Display timestamps for each message
  - Provide a user profile view (todo)
  - Validate non-existing users upon login
  - Ensure usernames are unique